 - I view an "F" as a strong indication that the level of preparation and/or commitment brought to the class by a student are incompatible with the goals of this course.
 I hope not to give your class any "F"s. - I view a "D" as an indication that a student is passing the class, but performing well below my standards and failing to achieve a substantial portion of the course goals.
 Usually, this means that the student is performing well below her or his true abilities.
-I hope not to give your class any "D"s. - I view a "C" as notice that a student is doing only a fair job.
+In effect, a grade of D signifies that a student took this class, but didn't learn enough to be able to build on it in subsequent classes, so I strongly recommend any student who earns a D in this class to retake this class to solidify their learning before taking a class that lists this class as a prerequisite.
+I hope not to give your class any "D"s. - I view a "C" as notice that a student is doing a fair job.
 Frequently, this means that the student is present but not fully motivated or engaged.
 A "C" student is doing adequately but probably came to the class with insufficient preparation and/or has not committed the personal resources to learn most effectively. - I view a "B" as a very respectable grade.
-The student to whom I give a "B" may be trying very hard but still struggling with mastery of the material, or may be working less hard and stopping short of achieving excellence. - I view a "B+" as an indication that a student is doing a truly good job.
+The student who earns a "B" may be trying very hard but still struggling with mastery of the material, or may be working less hard and stopping short of achieving excellence. - I view a "B+" as an indication that a student is doing a truly good job.
 This grade indicates to me that the student is expending significant care and effort to ensure that s/he is learning the material. - I view an "A-" as a very good grade.
 I do not give this grade lightly or without evidence that a student is nearly approaching mastery of the ideas and techniques of this class; this grade indicates that a student has met my expectations for the course. - I view an "A" as an indication of true excellence.
 In order to achieve an "A" in my course, a student must demonstrate to me that s/he has not only committed the necessary resources to master the material, but also that s/he is aggressively engaging the questions that we explore.
 This is a grade to be proud of, a grade to be earned by serious work and mental sharpness.

-The single biggest difference that I have found between "A" and "B" students over the years is that the former group takes a much more active role in the course, that they demonstrate a personal commitment to excellence in learning.
+The single biggest difference that I have found between "A" and "B" students over the years is that students in the former group take a much more active role in the course and demonstrate a personal commitment to excellence in learning.